BrsDincer/Disposable_Mail_CLI/README.md

                   [NOTED - IMPORTANT]
                   + USE VPN AND PROXIES
                   + Stem Project must be installed to read messages with TOR link
+                  + To use the TOR function, you must first run the TOR browser and get the relay
                   -------------------------------------------------------------------------------------
                   >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>